binkley/wrong-place-wrong-time/1-pager-for-players.md

 "a little coin for my poor mother, don't'cha know".
 }}

-As you regard the seeming vagrant, two hooded figures&mdash;one quite tall, one quite short&mdash;rush past you down the street toward the docks; their faces are hidden, but they leave an impression in your mind.
+As you regard the vagrant, two hooded figures&mdash;one quite tall, one quite short&mdash;rush past you down the street toward the docks; their faces are hidden, but they leave an impression in your mind.
-You spot the shorter one tossing something small and dark against a nearby recessed doorway.
+You spot the shorter figure tossing something small and dark against a nearby recessed doorway.